 Cannon Disability Law has been helping clients win their SSD and SSI cases for over 30 years.
 During that time, we have won over $100 million in ongoing and past due SSD benefits for our clients.
 We work with you to build the evidence in your case.
 Also, we will help you from the day you apply for benefits through the day you have your hearing before an SSA judge.
 We can help you even if you live in Idaho, Colorado, and California.
 Find out about Idaho SSDI benefits here.
 Colorado SSI information can be found here.
 Likewise, California SSDI information is here for you to read.

 The attorneys at Cannon Disability Law are members of the National Organization of Social Security Claimant’s Representatives (NOSSCR).
 NOSSCR is a group for lawyers who assist those seeking SSD benefits.
 We attend NOSSCR conferences every year to make sure we are up to date on the law.
 Contact us today for a free consultation.
 Let us help you win your case, whether or not you are under SSA investigation.

-MEDICARE AND MEDICAID BENEFITS ARE AT RISK TOO
+YOUR MEDICARE AND MEDICAID BENEFITS ARE AT RISK

-Additionally, your ability to receive Medicaid and Medicare depends upon whether you win your SSD and SSI case.
+Additionally, your ability to receive Medicaid and Medicare depends upon whether you win your SSDI and SSI benefits.
 Learn more about Medicaid benefits here.
 Also, you can learn more about your Medicare benefits here on our website.
 Even your future retirement benefits are at risk if you do not win benefits.

 You also need to be able to hire an attorney without worrying about whether or not you can pay the attorney fee.
 At Cannon Disability Law, we work on a contingency fee basis.
 This means if you do not win benefits, you do not owe an attorney fee.
 Therefore, hiring us to represent you creates no financial risk for you.
 Again, you only pay an attorney fee if and when we win your SSD & SSI case.